islegendary/discourse-segment-CDP/README.md

 1. Go to Settings > Plugins
 2. Disable the old `discourse-segment-io-plugin`
-3. Add your Segment writeKey and update your settings
+3. In the new plugin, add your Segment writeKey and update your settings
 4. Now, Enable the new `Segment CDP` plugin

-In Segment, create a `Ruby` source and use your write key to configure this plugin in Discourse.

 ### Identity Strategy